elagoudakis/elagoudakis.github.io/_posts/2024-07-21-a-hot-middle-east-morning.md

 ###  **The Bottom Line:**

 LST quantifies the energy emitted by the ground at the time of image acquisition.
 It can also indicate perceived heat and potential discomfort, but it's not the same as AT and should be used with a clear disclaimer.
 Combining LST and AT data can help us understand how we experience heat and heatwaves in a warming world.

+This article was also posted on my [__Linkedin__](https://www.linkedin.com/pulse/hot-middle-east-morning-emmanouil-manos-lagoudakis-2oekf/?trackingId=LUxMceQwTOqOoecJXAkrig%3D%3D) account.

 **Credits:** Copernicus Sentinel-3 for the LST data and Esri for the satellite base map